301 West Main Street,

 2 people favorited this theater

-The Merced Theatre, designed by the Reid Bros., was built in 1930 by Golden State Theatres, a dominant circuit in Central and Northern California.
-It opened on October 31, 1931.
+The Elite Theatre was opened in 1914.
+It was later renamed Strand Theatre, then Rio Theatre.
+By 1926 it was operated by T & D Jr. Enterprises as the Merced Theatre.
+It was remodeled by the Reid Bros. architectural firm in 1930 by Golden State Theatres, a dominant circuit in Central and Northern California.
+It re-opened on October 31, 1931.

 It became part of United Artists Theatres in the mid-1970’s and by the mid-1980’s, the original 1,658-seat auditorium had become four screens.